texjporg/cjk-gs-support/README.md

 `````
   --hardlink            create hardlinks instead of symlinks
-  --winbatch            prepare a batch file for link generation, instead of
+  --winbatch [FILE]     prepare a batch file for link generation, instead of
                         generating links right away
+                        the batch file name defaults to makefontlinks.bat
 `````

 #### Command like options ####

 `````
-  --dump-data           dump the built-in set of font definitions; you can
+  --dump-data [FILE]    dump the built-in set of font definitions; you can
                         easily modify it, and tell me with -f (or --fontdef)
+                        the data file name defaults to cjk-gs-integrate-data.dat
-  --only-aliases        do only regenerate the cidfmap.alias file instead of all
+  --only-aliases        regenerate only cidfmap.aliases file, instead of all
   --list-aliases        lists the available aliases and their options, with the
                         selected option on top
-  --list-all-aliases    list all possible aliases without searching for actually
+  --list-all-aliases    list all possible aliases without searching for
-                        present files
+                        actually present files
   --list-fonts          lists the fonts found on the system
-  --info                combines the above two information
+  --info                combines the information of --list-aliases and
+                        --list-fonts
   --machine-readable    output of --list-aliases is machine readable
 `````